defold/doc/docs/en/manuals/factory.md

 ![Spawned game object with property and scaling](images/factory/factory_spawned2.png)

 ::: sidenote
 Defold does not currently support non uniform scaling of collision shapes.
-If you provide a non uniform scale value, for instance `vmath.vector3(1.0, 2.0, 1.0)` the sprite will scale correctly but the collision shapes won't
+If you provide a non uniform scale value, for instance `vmath.vector3(1.0, 2.0, 1.0)` the sprite will scale correctly but the collision shapes won't.
 :::

 ## Tracking spawned and parent objects